 comparing it with the value of your benefits at the end of the ‘pension input period’.

 The ‘pension input period’ (PIP) is the period over which your pension growth is measured.
-From 6 April 2016, PIPs for all pension schemes are aligned with the tax year – 6 April to 5 April.
-Before the 2016/17 year, the PIP for the LGPS was 1 April to 31 March.
-Special transitional rules applied in the 2015/16 year.
+PIPs for all pension schemes are aligned with the tax year – 6 April to 5 April.

 In the L G P S, the value of your pension benefits is calculated by: